0x4248/Xshell/README.md

 ```

 ### rm
-removes a file of the disk perminently
+Removes a file of the disk perminently
 ```
 rm <file name>
 ```

 ### rmdir
-removes a directory and what it conatins
+Removes a directory and what it conatins
 ```
 rmdir <dir>
 ```

 ### mkdir
-creates a directory
+Creates a directory
 ```
 mkdir <name>
 ```
 ### makefile
-create a file
+Create a file
 ```
 makefile <file name>
 ```

 ### locip
-returns the local ip address
+Returns the local ip address
 ```
 locip
 ```

 ### pubip
-returns the public ip address
+Returns the public ip address
 ```
 pubip
 ```